Bee Wilson

-Beatrice Dorothy "Bee" Wilson (born 7 March 1974) is a British food writer, journalist and the author of seven books on food-related subjects as well as a campaigner for food education through the charity TastEd.
-She writes the 'Table Talk' column for The Wall Street Journal.
+Beatrice Dorothy "Bee" Wilson FRSL is a British food writer and journalist.
+Until August 2024 she wrote the "Table Talk" column for The Wall Street Journal, and is also a campaigner for food education through the charity TastEd.

 Early life and education

-Bee Wilson has said that she 'learned how to cook sitting at the kitchen table, reading her mother's cookbooks, starting with The Penguin Cookery Book.
+Beatrice Dorothy Wilson is the daughter of the writer A. N. Wilson and the academic Katherine Duncan-Jones.
+Her sister is the classicist Emily Wilson.
+She has said that she learned how to cook sitting at the kitchen table, reading her mother's cookbooks, starting with The Penguin Cookery Book.

-Wilson attended Trinity College, Cambridge as an undergraduate studying History, and it was from Cambridge University that she received her doctorate for a dissertation on early French utopian socialism.

-She received a Master's degree in Political Science from the University of Pennsylvania while on a fellowship from the Thouron Award.
+She took an undergraduate degree in history at Trinity College, Cambridge, where she was taught by Orlando Figes, and graduated in 1992.
+She then received a master's degree in political science from the University of Pennsylvania while on a fellowship from the Thouron Award.

+She earned her doctorate from Cambridge University for a dissertation on early French utopian socialism in 2002.
 In 1997, while still a graduate student, she appeared as a contestant on the BBC cooking show Masterchef, reaching the semi-final stage.